If you warm the family up with this comforting minestrone soup. They will only moan about how you didn’t make enough.

 - 400 g Tinned or jarred cannellini beans

 - 350 g of potatoes washed then roughly diced

 - 100 g Swiss chard also known as silverbeet, leaves roughly shredded

 - 2 teaspoons of tomato paste

 - 4-5 parsley stalks chopped fine

-- 1 handful of fresh basil
+- 3-4 sprigs of fresh basil

 - Parmesan cheese

 Put your stock in a pot and bring to the boil.
 Add your pasta and cook to packet instructions until al dente.
-Now, we do not want to discard the stock, so put a sieve over a large bowl, then strain the pasta, making sure you get all of that stock in the bowl.
+We do not want to discard the stock, so put a sieve over a large bowl, then strain the pasta, making sure you get all of that stock in the bowl.
 Set aside.

-- Pick your basil leaves, roll them up like a cigar then shred them, add them to your minestrone then turn the heat off.
+Pick your basil leaves, roll them up like a cigar then shred them, add them to your minestrone then turn the heat off.

 - Cooking the pasta first, then straining it allows you to cook the vegetables without overcooking them.

 - Boiling the pasta in the stock allows the stock to reduce a little bit so you end up with a really nice flavour.

 Interesting pasta/vegetable philosophy.
 A lot of us grew up with over cooked vegetables, I suspect.
 As to cooking the pasta separately and then adding it at the end to just warm through, there are reasons for that as well.
 However you assemble it, a good minestrone is a great meal.